Yeasted Pumpkin Waffles

 - Cover with plastic wrap and rise 1 hour or place into fridge overnight.

 - Preheat waffle iron.
-Give the batter a stir before using.
-Brush waffle iron with melted butter and the amount of batter according the waffle makers manufacturers instructions.
+Give the batter a stir before using it.
+Brush the waffle iron with melted butter and the amount of batter according to the waffle iron manufacturer's instructions.
 Serve with butter and syrup.
 Makes 3-6 waffles.
-(My waffle maker takes 1 cup of batter and made 3 waffles)
+(My waffle maker takes 1 cup of batter and make 3 waffles)

 This recipe is adapted from Lauren’s Latest.